prplfoundation/prplMesh/framework/tlvf/README.md

 - For parsed message - parse this type from the buffer.
 - For created messages – allocate this type on the buffer.

+it is not allowed to use addClass method if the last tlv is not fully initialized!

 Returns a pointer to the added class.
 In case of an error, this pointer will point to null.